-Ben Affleck’s Girlfriend Shauna Sexton Poses Nude In Latest Instagram Pic And It’s Barely Censored
+Ben Affleck’s Girlfriend, Shauna Sexton, Poses Nude In Latest Instagram Pic And It’s Barely Censored

 The model was seen wearing a small Rolling Stones crop top and black leggings with sneakers.

 Shauna also used to work as a veterinary assistant before she met Ben, but has since quit her day job, detailed the Daily Mail.
-And because of her past run-ins with the laws due to drinking, some people have questioned her role in Ben’s relapse.
+And because of her past run-ins with the law due to drinking, some people have questioned her role in Ben’s relapse.
 She clapped back with some strong words, however.

 “Do these mistakes mean i would disrespect someone’s hard earned sobriety by drinking with them or in front of them?
 H*ll no… Blaming a 22 year old for someone’s 3rd time in rehab is just ridiculous.”